greg-js/wikitext2markdown/README.md

 # wikitext2markdown

+**Note**: after some more testing I realized there is a huge bug in the output thanks to my reusing of the `*` char. it'll soon be fixed

 Converts wikitext into markdown without going through html.
 I wrote this to get a very lightweight way to get wikitext (mediawiki format) into a modified form of markdown for later display on the command line.

 There are still some issues with this but it works passably well for now.